 While the pandemic has stopped the world and our lives spinning so fast, it has also given many people the time to take stock and check-in on where they are at and what their goals might be for the future.

-As a fertility specialist in a national fertility clinic, one of the trends we have witnessed in Australia in the first six months of this year, is an increase in the number of single women enquiring about and undergoing IVF and IUI cycles to have a baby on their own or undergoing fertility preservation by freezing their eggs.
+As a fertility specialist in a national fertility clinic, one of the trends we have witnessed in Australia in the last year is an increase in the number of single women enquiring about and undergoing IVF and IUI cycles to have a baby on their own or undergoing fertility preservation by freezing their eggs.

 Whatever the reason is behind their motivation to take action, it is reassuring to know that there are fertility options available for these women who come from a range of situations and are often in different phases of their lives.